silverstripe/silverstripe-saml/docs/en/developer.md

 `https://your-idp.com/singleSignOnService/saml2?someGetQueryParameter=value&AnotherParameter=differentValue&SAMLRequest=XYZ....`

 ### Automatically redirect after authentication
-If the user has CMS permission and you want to redirect to the CMS after successful authentication, you can set the default login destination like this:
+If the user has CMS permission and you want to redirect to the CMS after successful authentication, you can set the default login destination via:

 ```yaml
 SilverStripe\Security\Security: